 <A>Acknowledgments

-We thank Matthew Belnap for collection of Lake Whitefish data which were obtained during a project funded by the Great Lakes Fishery Commission.
+We thank M. Belnap for collection of Lake Whitefish data which were obtained during a project funded by the Great Lakes Fishery Commission.
 We thank the Minnesota Department of Natural Resources for use of the Walleye data from Lake Winnibigoshish.
-This paper was improved by discussions with and reviews by Travis Brenden and two anonymous reviewers.
+This paper was improved by discussions with and reviews by T. Brenden and two anonymous reviewers.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

 <A>Supplementary Information